pang0w0/COMP3021-2020Fall-PA2-Student-Version/README.md

 Or using text version:

 ```
-java -jar artifacts/PA2_obfuscated.jar --text size numMovesProtection
+java --module-path ./javafx-sdk-15-osx/lib --add-modules javafx.controls,javafx.media, -jar artifacts/PA2_obfuscated.jar --text 9 1
+ --text 9 1
 ```

+where 9 represents board size, 1 stands for the number of protection steps.
 The two arguments for text version is the same as PA1.